Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 Introduction

-Long-form synthetic text generation (10K-100K tokens per sample) is critical for LLM evaluation and training - 2026 LLMs routinely operate with very large prompts and extended chat or agentic traces.
+Long-form synthetic text generation (10K-100K tokens per sample) is critical for LLM evaluation and for producing synthetic training data and fine-tuning datasets at scale.
+Modern LLMs routinely operate with very large prompts, extended chat histories, and agent trajectories.
 This is a challenging domain where maintaining coherence, diversity, and stylistic fidelity matters enormously.

 Raw LLMs struggle here: autoregressive generation commits to tokens without lookahead, can’t revise earlier sections, and tends to drift or repeat as context grows.
 Long texts require global coherence that single-pass generation can’t guarantee.
 You need intermediate representations (outlines, state tracking), iterative search and editing, verification loops, and revision procedures.
-In short, sophisticated scaffolding.
+Long-form generation requires exactly that kind of scaffold.

-Dataframer is a platform for generating high-quality synthetic datasets at scale.
+DataFramer is a synthetic data platform and synthetic dataset generator for producing high-quality synthetic datasets at scale, used to build evaluation datasets, golden datasets, and fine-tuning datasets, and for data augmentation workflows.
 You provide example data, and it generates new samples matching the same patterns, distributions, and structure.
-Under the hood, AI analyzes your seeds to create a specification capturing data properties and distributions, then runs generation with outlining, iterative evaluation loops and revision cycles - exactly the intermediate representations and quality controls that raw prompting lacks.
+Under the hood, DataFramer’s agentic framework analyzes your seed datasets to create a specification capturing data properties and distributions, then runs generation with outlining, iterative evaluation loops and revision cycles.
+This is exactly the kind of intermediate representation and quality control that raw prompting lacks.
 For more details, see our documentation.

 Experiment Setup